Percona Everest installation and workflow¶

 reconciliation loop, once theDatabaseCluster

-object is recognized, an appropriate custom resource for the database is created, for example if it’s PXC ,PerconaXtraDBCluster
+object is recognized, an appropriate custom resource for the database is created, for example, if it’s MySQL,PerconaXtraDBCluster

 is created. -